DjangoGirls/tutorial/intro_to_command_line/README.md

     > cd ..

-Making `cd` to `..` will change your current directory to the parent directory (which means directory that contain your current directory).
+Making `cd` to `..` will change your current directory to the parent directory (which means the directory that contain your current directory).

 Check where you are: